hansroland/reflex-dom-inbits/tutorial.md

 Unfortunately basic reflex-dom does not contain a simple predefined function to create radio buttons.
 We will learn how to write our own radio button function later in the chapter *Defining your own events*.

-However there is a library [reflex-dom-contrib](https://github.com/reflex-frp/reflex-dom-contrib).
+However there is a library reflex-dom-contrib on Github: [https://github.com/reflex-frp/reflex-dom-contrib](https://github.com/reflex-frp/reflex-dom-contrib).

-This library also defines a configuration record and a widget record
+This library also defines a configuration record and a widget record.

 The configuration record is defined as: